smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 App settings
 ============

-Smint.io has multiple environments and for that we allow multiple configuration files.

-- appsettings.Development.json contains settings usually for local development and publishing of components
-- appsettings.Staging.json contains staging settings for publishing of components
+You can manage three different environments for your component development efforts ("Development", "Staging" and "Production").
+For each of those environments, you can specify different connection data:

 - appsettings.json contains production settings for publishing of components

-All configurations values can be requested from [support@smint.io](mailto:support@smint.io)
+- appsettings.Development.json contains settings for local development (inherits from appsettings.json, if a setting is not given)
+- appsettings.Staging.json contains settings to stage developed components (inherits from appsettings.json, if a setting is not given)

+TODO YOSIF: please provide sample file content

+Please request your specific configuration values from [support@smint.io](mailto:support@smint.io).

 Parameters
 ==========

 The CLI tool has parameters that can be listed by executing the binary with one of the arguments `/?`, `/help` or `--help`

-Example would be `%SMINT_IO_SDK_HOME%\SmintIo.Portals.SDK.PublishComponent.CLI.exe /?`
+Example: `%SMINT_IO_SDK_HOME%\SmintIo.Portals.SDK.PublishComponent.CLI.exe /?`

 - The only parameter that has to be specified is for the desired environment in which to deploy.
     - This can be done by running the tool with `-env` or `--environment` argument followed by the environment name.
     - Possible values are "Development", "Staging" or "Production".
     - The parameter can be skipped if the `ASPNETCORE_ENVIRONMENT` environment variable is set with a desired environment value.
 - Optional parameter is `-dir` or `--directory`
-    - This is in case a different target path needs to be specified than the current from where the binary is being executed.
+    - This is in case a the working directory should be different from the directory where the binary is being executed.
 - Optional parameter is `-all` or `--all-tenants`
-    - Intended for internal use.
+    - Intended for use by the Smint.io staff only.
 - Lastly `--version` shows the tool version

 Publish and deploy
 ==================

-### Front-end components
+### Frontend components

-The target component's "package.json" file can be extended with additional "scripts" properties.
+The target component's npm "package.json" file can be extended with additional "scripts" properties.

 ```javascript
 "scripts": {